 After the door is back to normal, check the safety sensors to make sure they’re still working.
 Also, look to see if the lights are flashing.
 If the safety lights are flashing, engage the emergency cord release.
 This will open and close the door.

 Call us Today to Adjust Your Limit Switches

-Call your local garage door company here at Quick Name if you think there’s another issue with the door.
+Call your local garage door company here at 1st Rate Garage Doors if you think there’s another issue with the door.
 We always here to answer any questions about your garage door.